Site Map - Tell a Friend - Bookmark

 Fibromyalgia “tender points” from the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

-Other common Fibromyalgia symptoms include sleep problems and tiredness.
+Other common fibromyalgia symptoms include sleep problems and tiredness.

-• Hyperalgesia—increased pain to normally painful contact (for example, when a small pinprick causes a sharp, stabbing pain—more pain than would occur in a person without Fibromyalgia)
+• Hyperalgesia—increased pain to normally painful contact (for example, when a small pinprick causes a sharp, stabbing pain—more pain than would occur in a person without fibromyalgia)

 • Allodynia—pain to normally nonpainful contact (for example, when a hug or handshake can feel painful)